What is Zion Health about?

 The Zion Health Care Sharing program is designed to help Members with the costs associated with unpredictable injury and illnesses.
 Routine preventative care and wellness coverage is not shareable in Zion Health sharing program.

-Under the Direct Membership or Connected Health Membership, Members can share in preventive services.
+Under the Direct Membership, Members can share in preventive services.
 See Membership Types to learn more.

 How does Zion Health handle very large medical expenses?